Azure/azure-powershell/src/Cdn/Cdn.Autorest/docs/Update-AzFrontDoorCdnOriginGroup.md

 ```

 ## DESCRIPTION
-Update an existing origin group within a profile.
+update an existing origin group within a profile.

 ## EXAMPLES